 Portland has myriad cultural offerings and is a bastion of historical preservation.
-The restored Old Port is a warren of cobbled streets, filled with vibrant Victorian buildings and buzzing farm to table eateries.
+The restored Old Port is a warren of cobbled streets, filled with vibrant Victorian buildings, buzzing farm to table eateries, and cute boutiques.
 Do some shopping on Exchange Street, were you can nab anything from fudge to fine crafts.

 Downtown, there's a thriving art school, infusing the city streets with creative types.
 There are 24 commercial art galleries.
 Restaurants and coffee bars are filled with visual art.
 In June, the revived downtown hosts the Old Port Festival, described as "part freak show, part art festival, part fashion parade."